beep-projects/LiStaBot/README.md

 ## <a name="project-files"/>Project Files
 ```
+    ├── resources               # folder to store files used for README.md
     ├── install_lista.sh        # script to install lista.sh, lista_watchdog.service and lista_bot.service
     ├── LICENSE                 # license for using and editing this software
     ├── lista.sh                # script to get some system information